guagua-paopao/yolo11-tensorrt-windows/README.md

 ### Pose GPU postprocess

 Pose service currently uses CPU post-processing because the original pose GPU postprocess path is not supported in this project.
-This is expected for Phase 17.5.
+This is expected for the current service baseline.

 ### Video `processed_frames` is lower than `total_frames`